rse-aunz/rse-aunz.github.io/_posts/2023-09-30-Minutes-of_SCM-29.md

 ## Debrief Unconference
-- Despite an agreement on the great success of the unconference, the steering committee concluded that the sustainable continuation of the unconference might incldue hiring a person dedicated to planning the next unconference.
+- Despite an agreement on the great success of the unconference, the steering committee concluded that the sustainable continuation of the unconference might include hiring a person dedicated to planning the next unconference.
 - A report will be written on the unconference that is shorter than last year.This year's unconference united 98 registrants compared to 141 from last year.
 - Despite a slightly reduced number in participants compared to last year the level of conversation and discussion didn't seem to suffer.
 - The recordings of the unconference need to be moved to a YouTube location.
 Last year it was hosted by ARDC.